-Hawks, owls, and other raptors like to hunt chickens—especially when there are no humans, guard dogs, or other threats around.
+Hawks, owls, and other raptors like to hunt chickens—especially when there are no humans, domestic dogs, or other threats around.
 Birds of prey rarely leave a trace of their hunt, making them trickier to spot than other predators.
 However, if you notice adult birds missing with no other explanation, there’s a good chance a hawk or owl made off with them.

 If that’s not irritating enough, they’re also wasteful when it comes to hunting.
 Forgotten carcasses are a tell-tale sign that a raccoon has been feasting on your flock—particularly if the body is missing a head or other limbs.
 This is because raccoons will reach through fencing to snatch a chicken and drag it out.

 If you look closely, you might find feathers after a fox attack.
-This is because foxes like to eat chickens whole, but the feathers are harder for them to swallow.
+This is because foxes like to eat whole chickens, but the feathers are harder to swallow.
 Foxes will also eat eggs.
-If a fox has been after your eggs, you’ll likely find empty, broken shells in the coop the next day.
+If a fox has been after your eggs, you’ll likely find empty, broken shells in the chicken coop the next day.

 DOGS AND COYOTES